Easy To Make Bug Out Lanyard

 Another reader recommended some nail clippers.
 We all know we love to have some nail clippers when we have one of those nasty hangnails, right?
 I chose these because they had a hole in the end so I could add them to the lanyard.
 Nail Clippers

 Another reader suggested a Fire Starter, this is the one I ordered.
-Swiss Safe® 5-in-1 Fire Starter with Compass, ParaCord and Whistle (2-Pack)
+Swiss Safe® 5-in-1 Fire Starter with Compass Paracord

-This is how you use it, according to box and I quote:
+This is how you use it, according to the box and I quote:

 - Gather kindling, dry grass, pine needles, small twigs, or small branches.

-- Use serrated edge of striker to shave some magnesium from the rod onto the pile of tinder.
+- Use the serrated edge of the striker to shave some magnesium from the rod onto the pile of tinder.
 Keep the shavings close together.

-- Strike down on rod quickly and forcefully with the smooth edge of striker to create sparks and ignite the magnesium pile and tinder.
+- Strike down on the rod quickly and forcefully with the smooth edge of the striker to create sparks and ignite the magnesium pile and tinder.

 - Gently blow on the flame and feed it with kindling until you have a full fire.